jordwalke/css-layout/README.md

 request](https://github.com/facebook/css-layout/pull/185) (and the subsequent commits after it was accepted) should be considered the authority, not the `Layout.js` file included in this fork.

+At the time of writing, 35 of the 104 test cases are failing.
+This is because this `Reason` port was created from an older JS based snapshot of `css-layout`, but the test cases are based on the `master` branch which added a bunch of more features.
+The failing test cases likely represent features that we need to add here in order to play "catch up" with `master` `css-layout`.

 ## Generating the source files